MikeAvgeros/escape-game/README.md

     -   Miro was used to create the [wireframes](https://miro.com/app/board/o9J_lG5rLBo=/) during the design and prototyping process.

 8. [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools)
     -   Chrome DevTools helped me debug issues that I've had during development.
-In addition, by using the inspection mode I could see how responsive my site was.
+In addition, by using the inspection mode I could see how responsive my game was.

 9. [W3C Validation Services](https://validator.w3.org/)
     -   W3C Validation Services were used to help me check if my HTML and CSS code has any errors and it adheres to the standards.
 More details in the Testing section.